Google Consent Mode v2 for WordPress – implementation example

 Result

-Tool used in screenshots is Tag Assistant Companion.
+Tool used in screenshots is Tag Assistant.

 Next page view of user: